How To Deal With Frost-Arnett Company

 How Do I Know if I’m Being Scammed?

-You can report scammers to the Federal Trade Commission (FTC).
-The FTC is a federal agency that helps protect consumer rights.
+📣 You can report suspected scams to the Federal Trade Commission (FTC), a federal agency that works to uphold consumer rights.

 Do I Have To Pay Frost-Arnett?

-Here’s how to validate the debt, and what to do afterwards.
+⬇️ Here’s how to validate the debt, and what to do with that information.

 Step 2: Decide What To Do Next

-Ignore the debt (while this is technically an option, it’s not recommended)
+Ignore the debt (this is technically an option, but often not recommended — especially if the debt is valid).

 Option 1: Dispute the Debt

 Your first option is to dispute the debt.
-You may choose to do this if you disagree with the amount the collector has indicated on your debt validation letter or other details outlined in the letter.
+You might choose to do this if you disagree with the amount listed in the debt validation letter or if something doesn’t look right about the account details.

-If you notice errors on any of your credit reports, dispute them with the credit bureau reporting them.
-The Fair Credit Reporting Act (FCRA) gives you the right to ask credit bureaus to remove inaccuracies from your credit report.
+The Fair Credit Reporting Act (FCRA) gives you the right to ask credit bureaus to investigate and remove any inaccurate or outdated information.

 Option 2: Negotiate the Debt and Make a Settlement Offer

-You can start the negotiation process with a letter.
-Upsolve has a free template you can use.
+📩 You can begin this process by sending a settlement offer letter.
+Upsolve has a free template you can use to help you get started.

 Option 3: Ignore the Debt (Not Recommended)

-An increase the amount you owe as interest and fee are added to the original debt amount
+More interest and fees added to the original debt

-A debt collection lawsuit, which can result in a wage garnishment order against you
+A debt collection lawsuit, which could lead to wage garnishment against you

-Negative information does usually disappear from your credit report after seven years, but debt collectors can continue collection efforts as long as the statute of limitations hasn’t run out.
+In most cases, negative information will fall off your credit report after seven years, but debt collectors can continue trying to collect as long as the statute of limitations hasn’t expired.

 Can Frost-Arnett Sue Me?

-Debt collectors consider several few factors when deciding whether to sue customers.
-These factors may include:
+Debt collectors consider a few factors when deciding whether to file a lawsuit, such as:

 Your state’s wage garnishment laws

-If you get sued, fighting back is usually as simple as filling out a form.
-If you're worried about responding on your own, but you can't afford a lawyer, you can draft a answer letter for free or a small fee using our partner SoloSuit.
-They've helped 234,000 people respond to debt lawsuits, and they have a 100% money-back guarantee.
+If you're worried about responding on your own but can’t afford a lawyer, our partner SoloSuit can help you draft your answer for free or a small fee.
+SoloSuit has helped over 300,000 people respond to debt lawsuits and offers a money-back guarantee on certain services.

 Let’s Summarize…